Kevingtxz/Kevingtxz-BoraJava/README.md

 # Kevingtxz-BoraJava

-BoraJava is the complete Rest API of my project Bora with Java Spring.
-It's a complex project with MVC pattern and a lot of data relationship (many to many, many to one...), it also contains a simple chat.
+BoraJava is a Rest API for my project Bora, it was made with Java and Spring.

-# What have I learned?
+# Tools that I used

-MySql, Sql, database relationship, simple chat, MVC pattern, Java With Spring and Hibernate
+MySql, Sql, Java With Spring and Hibernate